Sharonbdr/miBSIM/README.md

 		--remove_files \#     optional
 		--skip_mir \#         optional

+--remove_files	: defaulte = FALSE, option to delete intermediate files created by the biochemical+ model.
+--skip_mir	: default = FALSE, option to skip miRNA biochemical feature generation assuming these files exist under the miR_DataFiles directory.

-* **NOTE**: since miRNA biochemical feature generation is streamlined and sequential, step 1 computation time may be extensive.
+* **NOTE**: miRNA biochemical feature generation was modified from original publication to be streamlined and sequential.
+This causes step 1 computation time to be extensive.
-Therefore, we added an option to skip redundant feature generation in the case these have already been generated for specific miRNA in the past.
+Therefore, we added the option to skip miRNA biochemical feature generation by providing the files under the miR_DataFiles directory.
-In this case, please make sure to save sub-proccesses files (avoid the **--remove_files** optional flag) to prevent the miRNA feature files to be deleted, and to skip re-running these calculations by calling **--skip_mir** (both defaulted to **False**).
-These files are saved at the bio_output directory.
-This is relevant in the case of running different subsets of transcripts for the same miRNA, and allows for a much faster run-time.
+In this case, call the **--skip_mir**  option (defaulted to **False**).
+This is also relevant in the case of running different subsets of transcripts for the same miRNA, and allows for a much faster run-time.
+Preprocessed miRNAs are published in this directory, please make sure to match miRNA name in a case sensitive manner.

 2. Get remaining features and predict miBSIM: